Learn how Policy Based Access Control (PBAC) combines semantic security risk management with a dynamic policy framework to mitigate security threats.

 Privilege separation is a fundamental concept in application and system design, where a program is divided into isolated functional components to minimize the risk in the event of a breach.
 If a hacker compromises one part of an application, they don’t get access to the full set of privileges available to backend systems and data.
 This approach provides some protection by separating components but is also a somewhat arbitrary exercise.
 In contrast, defining a Policy Based Access Control Model is much more precise, since we understand the user’s context within the organization and the policy-driven constraints of their access.
 Basing the boundaries of what a user can access on the most current data (e.g. user role, device, location) removes much of this ambiguity.
 Ambiguity decreases the ability to manage your security posture, while precision increases it.

-Learn more about Policy Based Access Control in our upcoming webinar on Thursday, July 16, 2020, at 12 PM EDT.
+Learn more about Policy Based Access Control in our on-demand webinar.
 Policy Based Access Control (PBAC) offers an advanced framework to centrally manage permissions and provide assurance for the enterprise in a scalable solution.
 The first step in maturing your IAM program is assessing your needs and identifying the scenarios where PBAC can help automate risk mitigation.
-Click here to reserve your spot now.
+Click here to watch on-demand now.

 Learn how Identity and Access Management can help secure your organization in our book, Reimagining Identity Management: How To Design, Choose And Implement The Right IAM Solution For Your Business.